-Our goal is to help you implement awesome search experiences as smoothly as possible by providing a complete search ecosystem.
+InstantSearch’s goal is to help you implement awesome search experiences as smoothly as possible by providing a complete search ecosystem.
 InstantSearch tackles an important part of this vast goal by providing front-end widgets that you can assemble into unique search interfaces.

 The InstantSearch family is composed of multiple InstantSearch flavors, no matter your front-end stack we got you covered:

 InstantSearch Android is a library that helps you implement search interfaces with Algolia, built on top of the Kotlin API client.

 Accelerates development InstantSearch Android provides out of the box components that work together: search box, list of results, filtering and sorting interfaces, hierarchical menu, federated search, suggestions, highlighting, loading and more.

 It connects to Algolia servers and performs API calls for you, and automatically updates your interface with the latest results.